jd78/NodeEventStore/README.md

 ## Configuration

-Before to use NodeEventStore, we need to configure it.
+Before to use CQRS-EventStore, we need to configure it.

 The parameters are: